wwWallet/wallet-android-wrapper/README.md

 Running
 -------

-You can install the Android app by either [Building](#Building) it, or by exploring this repositories releases.
+You can install the Android app by either [Building](#Building) it, or by exploring the prebuild [release apk](./webview/release/webview-release.apk).
 You'd need a yubikey security key to log into the wallet.

 Building